banningcalvin/redchan/README.md

 -> reply depth is limited to 1
 -> limited number of discussion boards
--> style in tune with 'old' reddit or popular imageboards
+-> style in tune with 'old' reddit or popular imageboards -> writing has been restricted to the test board only